diaspora/diaspora/pkg/fedora/README.md

 ## Diaspora RPM tools

-Creates Fedora 13 RPM packages from diaspora git repository.
+Creates RPM packages from diaspora git repository.

+An alternative to the capistrano system, providing classic, binary RPM packages for deployment on Fedora 13.

 #### Synopsis:

-Prerequisites: rub-1.8, rubygem and other packages as described in http://github.com/diaspora/diaspora/wiki/Rpm-installation-on-fedora
+*Prerequisites*: ruby-1.8, rubygem and other packages as described in http://github.com/diaspora/diaspora/wiki/Rpm-installation-on-fedora

 Create source tarballs like  dist/diaspora-0.0-1010041233_fade4231.tar.gz